Character & Culture

 We believe that learning outside the classroom and beyond the academy timetable is indispensable.
-We provide our students with a wide range of experiences, including the D of E and a variety of fitness and sporting activities through our extensive Learning Programme, to enable them to enjoy and value a healthy lifestyle.
+We provide our students with a wide range of experiences, including the D of E and a variety of fitness and sporting activities, to enable them to enjoy and value a healthy lifestyle.

 Students are also given the opportunity to take part in enrichment activities after school.
-Some examples of the opportunities available include first aid, cookery, roller skating and expressive arts.
-Each year, a drama production is presented by the students of the academy and our students regularly perform in local and national events, including Latitude and Wembley Arena.
+Some examples of the opportunities available include cookery, electric racing and expressive arts.
+Each year, a drama production is presented by the students of the academy and past students have performed in local and national events, including Latitude and Wembley Arena.

 Character and Culture Plan

 At Cliff Park Ormiston Academy we have embraced these values and they are reinforced regularly in the following ways: